PyMoDAQ/PyMoDAQ/docs/src/extensions_folder/pid_module.rst

     Movement of the beam on the camera with a scan of the setpoints.

+**Stabilization between scan positions**

+So far, there is not much difference during the scan compared than with a standard actuator.
+However, the stabilization is constantly ongoing and it is possible that our position is not yet completely stabilized when we start the acquisition.
+Sometimes, it does not matter as you can just spend more time acquiring but for high-precision measurement this can be a drawback as you have to make sure you do not induce artifacts in your data from a bad stabilization.

+PUT FIGURES

+For this reason, in the settings of the actuator (the fake ones) there are some specific tools for this purpose.
+By ticking the check stability, the program will now wait for the stage to be stable before sending the move_done_signal used by the daq_scan to launch the next acquisition.
+By stable, we mean that the standard deviation over the last Y values (where Y is the length of the queue) has to be lower than the desired threshold.
+It should be noted that Y has to be lowered than X (the queue used in the PID window).

 How to write my own PID application?
 ------------------------------------